Kondor-class minesweeper: Cape Verde

 The Kondor I vessel Kuhlungsborn was used by the German Coast Guard.
 In 1998 it was transferred to Cape Verde and was renamed Vigilante carrying the pennant number P 521.
 It is still in service.

 Estonia

 The Kondor I vessels Komet and Meteor were transferred to Estonia as Vambola and Sulev in 1994.
 Sulev was scrapped in 2000 while Vambola remains laid up awaiting to be scrapped.

 Indonesia

-Nine Kondor II vessels were transferred to Indonesia around 1994.
-They are still in active service.